 Understanding how lifestyle inflation can get out of control doesn’t take much thinking.

-Lifestyle inflation is a fantastic way to find yourself in debt when interest rates increase and there is a job loss or health problems.
+Lifestyle inflation is a fantastic way to find yourself in debt when interest rates increase and job loss or health problems occur.

 Yes, that was sarcasm, but it must not be overlooked whenever you purchase something on credit or take out a loan.

 Lifestyle inflation happens for a variety of reasons.
 I’ve listed a few below to get your mind thinking.